fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Is overload is a Boolean signal that indicates whether the service is overloaded based on the deviation of the signal from the setpoint taking into account some tolerance.
+A Boolean signal that indicates whether the service is overloaded based on the deviation of the signal from the setpoint, considering a certain tolerance.
 Deprecated: 1.6.0

 </dd>